evocert/kweexamples/src/api_basic/README.md

 Command files may respond directly or return a value.
 If the value is not of type `object` it will respond with `text/plain` and the return value in the response body, otherwise `application/json` with the serialized object in the response body.
 If the parameter `outfmt` is set to `xml`, if the return value was an object, it will respond with `application/xml` and the object serialized as `xml` in the response body.

+`./api/config.js` specifies configuration settings for `./api/index.js`.

+* `enabled` can be used to enable or disable the api
+* `cmdpath` specifies the path prefix to add to commands
+* `preprocessor` specifies a path or paths to modules to be executed prior to command  module execution.
+Parameters populated include the parameters passed in the api invocation.
+Return value is ignored.
+Throwing an exception will halt normal execution of the api call up to that point.
+* `postprocessor` specifies a path or paths to modules to be executed after command module execution.
+Parameters populated include the parameters passed in the api invocation as well as the return value of the command module call.
+Throwing an exception will halt normal execution of the api call up to that point.

+Other key value pairs may be populated in `./api/config.js` and can be used in a custom fashion in the `preprocessor`, `command`, and `postprocessor` modules.

 A test script `./test.sh` is provided illustrating basic endpoint invocation.

 Live example available <a href="http://skullquake.dedicated.co.za/kweexamples/src/api_basic/api/" target="_blank">here</a>